 Unfortunately, there is a ton of misinformation floating around out there about the reverse mortgage.
 In my opinion, most people who view the reverse mortgage as risky do so because they don’t understand how it really works.

 Again, a reverse mortgage is just a home loan.
 You always remain the owner of the home and you’re free to leave it your heirs.
 Your heirs will inherit any equity remaining in the home, whether they want to keep it or sell it.

-As long as at least one borrower or non-borrowing spouse is living in the home and paying the required property charges, no mortgage payments are required.
+No payments are required as long as at least one borrower or non-borrowing spouse lives in the home and pays the required property charges.

 For the right candidate, a reverse mortgage is far from risky or dangerous.
 In fact, many seniors may be at greater financial risk without a reverse mortgage.